MarcelMichau/fake-survey-generator/README.md

 In order to run FSG on your local machine, you will need the following prerequisites:

+To run with Docker Compose:

+- Docker Desktop
+- [mkcert](https://github.com/FiloSottile/mkcert) - To generate SSL certificates for local development
+- Visual Studio (optional)

+To run with Docker Compose:

+1. After installing mkcert, run: `mkcert localhost` in the `certs` directory to create the localhost development certificates.
+If successful, the following will be printed:

+   `The certificate is at "./localhost.pem" and the key at "./localhost-key.pem"`

+2. In a Terminal/Command Prompt/PowerShell window in the project root, run:

+   `docker-compose up`

+3. In a browser, navigate to http://localhost:3000 to open up the Fake Survey Generator UI

+or

+1. Open `FakeSurveyGenerator.sln` in Visual Studio:

+2. Make sure that the `docker-compose` project is selected as the startup project

+3. Hit `F5` to debug the application, or `Ctrl` + `F5` to run without debugging

+4. In a browser, navigate to http://localhost:3000 to open up the Fake Survey Generator UI

 To run on local Kubernetes:

 - Docker Desktop with Kubernetes enabled (Ensure that at least 2048 MB of Memory is allocated to Docker Engine)